-While this is encouraging, residents still have a higher average total of consumer debt per capita than residents in all the other provinces and territories in Canada.
-This looks likely to continue for some time to come, raising concerns that BC borrowers might default on their consumer credit lines such as credit cards, installment loans, and auto loans.
+The number of BC consumer proposals over the last few years is alarming.
+What is causing this increase?
+Consumer debt plays a large role.
+Residents of BC still have a higher average total of consumer debt per capita than residents in all the other provinces and territories in Canada.
+In Q2 of 2022, Statistics Canada reported that BC’s average consumer debt was $57,541.
+Nearly $11,000 higher than the national average of $46,577.
+This looks likely to continue for some time to come, raising concerns that borrowers might default on their consumer credit lines such as credit cards, installment loans, and auto loans.

 If you are a BC resident and you are having trouble paying your bills on time, there is hope for you.
 A debt solution known as the BC consumer proposal can make your debt more affordable and manageable.

 The government of Canada created the consumer proposal so that residents could enjoy bankruptcy protections without the high fees of bankruptcy.
 Essentially, the last option before filing bankruptcy is the consumer proposal.
 BC residents draw up this proposal in conjunction with a licensed bankruptcy trustee.
 This proposal reduces your principal and typically freezes your interest charges, lowering your minimum payments for satisfying your debt and helping you pay it off more quickly.
 You make payments to your creditors via your trustee in one lump sum or an agreed-upon payment plan.

 One of the best parts of the consumer proposal is that it can force hostile creditors to give you more favourable terms for your debt.
 If creditors who hold at least 51 percent of your consumer debt agree to the BC consumer proposal, all of your creditors must abide by its terms.

 What Else Should I Know about the Consumer Proposal in BC?